JohnTelford/rstblog/source/av.rst

 Testing Complex Systems
 -----------------------

-analysesAdequate testing of complex hardware and software components from various vendors is a challenge.
+Adequate testing of complex hardware and software components from various vendors is a challenge.

-How some components works with others may be determined during product development.
+How  components works with others may be determined during product development.
 Determining how  the plethora of technologies work together in AVs is formidable.

 Ever so ofter, components in AVs complex  technology webs, may deal with combinations and permutations  of signals  that hardware or software were not designed to handle.
 The result may not matter, or  sometimes may crash  other components that may be detrimental to the AV.

 These situations are difficult to solve without knowing the state of the culprits.
-It may be exceeding difficult if the culprits are Artificial Intelligence systems.
+It may be  more difficult if the culprits are Artificial Intelligence systems.

 A computer manufacture method of  testing complex products before shipping relied on a test suite randomly running  waves of tests of random severity.
 Severe test loads stressed  data paths, hardware, peripherals, and software throughout the computer, surfacing latent defects.
 Less severe test loads also found latent defects.

 This way of testing surfaced operating systems defects, firmware defects, and defects in the CPU silicon.
 Engineering and Manufacturing  loved and hated the test suite.
-It surfaced defects, but could not be exactly repeated  because of its random nature.
+It surfaced defects, but the state of the test suite that surfaced the latent defect could not be  repeated  because of its random nature.

 Testing AVs